Answered By: Aldo Urquiza

 4. Click on Access Now and log in with your library card number and password/PIN, if prompted.

 5. At this point, databases will look different but most function similarly.
-If you see only a single search box, you may want to click on Advanced Search, if
+If you see only a single search box, you may want to click on Advanced Search:

 Full text – see only content that you can read in full text